pyigm/pyigm/docs/igmsurvey.rst

 DLA
 +++

-Subclass for DLA survey.
+Subclass for :ref:`dlasurvey`.
 Presently handles the .dat and .lst files used by JXP.
 See :doc:`DLASurvey_examples` for more.

 Here is a Table describing the various samples that may